How to Improve Your Posture and Prevent Body Pain

 About 80% of desk workers experience shoulder or back pain, primarily from poor posture.
 Maintaining a forward-leaning position for 6+ hours daily increases neck load to approximately 5 times normal (about 25kg).

 For example, tilting your head 60 degrees forward to look at a phone puts about 27kg of force on your neck.
+That is roughly the weight of a young child, and repeating this daily accumulates chronic damage to discs and muscles.

 Correct Posture Basics

 Ears, shoulders, and hips should align vertically.
 For instance, sit deep in your chair with your lower back against the backrest and feet flat on the floor.
 Position your monitor at eye level, 40-70cm away.
+Adjusting desk height so your elbows form a 90-degree angle when typing prevents shoulder rounding.

-Standing posture
+Standing Posture

 Against a wall, four points should touch: back of head, shoulder blades, buttocks, and heels.
 A palm-width gap between your lower back and the wall is ideal.
+If the pelvis tilts too far forward you get swayback; too far backward leads to slouching.
+Pelvic angle is the key to overall posture.

 Posture Improvement Exercises

-Chin tucks
+Chin Tucks

-Thoracic stretch
+Thoracic Stretch

 Seated, clasp hands behind your head and open your chest toward the ceiling.
 Hold 10 seconds, repeat 5 times to improve rounded shoulders.
+When the thoracic spine stiffens, the neck and lower back bear excessive load, so maintaining thoracic mobility directly benefits overall posture.

 Daily Life Adjustments